 Eliza Clay began as Hanover Ridge Pottery, originally launched in rural Eastern Ohio.
 Clay body is mid to high-fired Stoneware fired to temperatures ranging from approximately 2,200-2,380 degrees F. (c/6.)

 Pots are rooted in Japanese and English forms and fueled by my love for wind, weather and water.

 The shells used for decoration on the sides of the pots have been collected from the shores of the Puget Sound in Washington State.
 The spirit, coastlines and music of Scotland, Ireland and England where Sia lived for a while is a huge influence on her work.
 On the smaller pots, she signs with her Celtic ring purchased from a silversmith in Edinburgh.
 It has mysteriously stayed with her throughout all these years despite losing every other piece of jewelry…

-A firm believer in the importance of beauty in the everyday, I merge beauty + function.
-My wheel-thrown pottery, ranging from tea bowls and children’s water-cups to large vases and salad bowls, is created primarily for the home, suitable for little and large hands alike (inspired by children who imitate) and artfully created homes with several practical needs.
+A firm believer in the importance of beauty in the everyday, Eliza Clay Pottery creates wheel-thrown pottery ranging from tea bowls and children’s water-cups to large vases and salad bowls, created primarily for the home, suitable for little and large hands alike and artfully created homes with several practical needs.

-I also have my own signature dishes such as the Tiny Cups for Tiny Hands, Tea-Steeping Bowls and Table Sea Salt Pots.
+Eliza Clay has created signature unique dishes such as the Tiny Cups for Tiny Hands, Tea-Steeping Bowls and Table Sea Salt Pots.